Annual Impact Reports

 - Our national labs and university funded engagement programmes reaching 2 million members of the public and 295,000 students.

-For more stories and statistics that demonstrate the value of our work to the UK and the world at large, please see our other publications in the series:
+For more stories and statistics that demonstrate the value of our work to the UK and the world at large, please see the RCUK Impact Report presentation slides and our other publications in the series:

 View the Impact Report 2012 and Impact Report 2011.